Cardiomyopathy Travel Insurance

-As Cardiomyopathy worsens, the heart becomes weaker and less able to pump blood through the body.
-This can lead to Heart Failure or Arrhythmia
+Cardiomyopathy worsens, and the heart becomes weaker and less able to pump blood.
+This can lead to Heart Failure or Arrhythmia.

-Cardiomyopathy can be acquired due to another disease or is inherited, affecting one or several members of a family. a lot of the time the cause of Cardiomyopathy is not known, which is often the case when the disease occurs in children.
-Cardiomyopathy can affect people of all ages, however certain types of the disease are more common in certain age and ethnic groups
+Cardiomyopathy can be acquired due to another disease or inherited, affecting one or several family members.
+The cause of Cardiomyopathy is often unknown, which is often the case when the disease occurs in children.